Growth rates of permutation classes: from countable to uncountable

 This class is $\G$-griddable for all classes $\G$ containing $\bigoplus\PropSub(U^o)$ and omitting only finitely many members of $U^{o}$, where

 denotes the \emph{proper downward closure} of $U^o$.
 However, no such class is grid irreducible, and thus the approach used in the proof of Theorem~\ref{thm-xi-main} does not terminate when applied to $\C$.
-Thus the class $\C$ is not $\G$-griddable for a grid irreducible subclass, showing that the well quasi-order hypothesis of Proposition~\ref{prop-grid-irreduce-wqo} cannot be removed.
+It follows that the class $\C$ is not $\G$-griddable for a grid irreducible subclass, showing that the well-quasi-order hypothesis of Proposition~\ref{prop-grid-irreduce-wqo} cannot be removed.

 Nevertheless, this is not a counterexample to Conjecture~\ref{conj-gr-sum-closed}, which we briefly demonstrate.
 First, $\C$ contains $\D=\bigoplus\PropSub(U^o)$, so its lower growth rate is at least $\xi$.
 To obtain an upper bound, observe that